Monthly Tech-Tip from Tony Hansen SignUp

 As with other projects, this all depends on one's ability to do the 3D drawings.
 I use Fusion 360, one of the best skills I have ever learned.
 Here are the steps to create the sketches (I revolved them to create the 3D parts):

-I measured the aluminum cup-head carefully and drew its cross-section.
+I measured the aluminum cuphead carefully and drew its cross-section.

-I drew the profile of the jigger mold using outside dimensions to match the inside of the cup-head and an inside contour to match the outside of the bowl (with 12% size increase to account for drying and firing shrinkage).
+I drew the profile of the jigger mold using outside dimensions to match the inside of the cup head and an inside contour to match the outside of the bowl (with 12% size increase to account for drying and firing shrinkage).

-I mirrored the bowl's outside profile upward and offsetted it to get a mold to print in PLA filament (filling that with plaster creates the outside shape of the bowl).
+I mirrored the bowl's outside profile upward and offset it to get a mold to print in PLA filament (filling that with plaster creates the outside shape of the bowl).
 I adjusted the outer contours of the PLA print for a flat bottom and made all sections of the wall less than 45 degrees off vertical, this enables printing the form without supports.

 Related Information